 - Complete the appeals paperwork.

 - File your LTD claim appeal within the required time limits.

-As you can see from the other articles on this website, ERISA rules and regulations favor insurance companies and it is easy to make a mistake in appealing a long term disability denial.
-That is why you should at least consider contacting an attorney early in the appeal process if your claim has been denied or if your benefits have been terminated.
+As you can see from the other articles on this website, ERISA rules and regulations favor insurance companies, and it is easy to make a mistake in appealing a long term disability denial.
+That is why you should consider contacting an attorney early in the appeal process if your claim has been denied or your benefits have been terminated.

 Call Ortiz Law Firm for a Free Case Evaluation

 Ortiz Law Firm offers a free case evaluation if your long term disability claim has been denied or terminated.
 Please call us at (888) 321-8131 to speak with a Tampa long term disability lawyer about your legal rights.
 We look forward to reviewing your situation and discussing your options.